 - The transfer of money to people in regions affected by crises directly through Bitcoin by the UN World Food Programme

-- Decentralised water quality measurements by Atlantic Data Chain
+- Decentralized water quality measurements by Atlantic Data Chain

-- Use cases in circular Economy to incentivise full recycling of a product
+- Use cases in circular Economy to incentivize full recycling of a product

 Mr. Steinbrecher outlined some common problems many of these projects share, such as data quality, but remained optimistic about the potential these as of now limited pilot projects might provide in the future.

 Roman Eyholzer and Toni Caradonna of the Porini foundation presented their approach to and work on the subject and how it relates to the United Nations Sustainable Development Goals.

 They presented the Sustainability Chain Services: a blockchain built by the Porini Foundation that relies on a Proof of Authority consensus mechanism (and thus drastically reduces power consumption compared to Proof of Work systems such as Bitcoin).

 Mr. Eyholzer and Mr. Caradonna presented use cases at CITES (Washington Treaty), IUCN Green List Standard and a project aimed at conservation of Bison that incentivises data collection.

 Thank you all for attending and the lively debates that followed the presentations and continued during drinks until late in the evening.